-system.
+Application and renewal fees should be sufficient to cover onboarding and support fees for the authorization and access system.
 Application and renewal fees should scale with the number of users for each accredited entity.

-H. Complaints
+I. Complaints

-- Complaints regarding accuracy of data will be addressed directly to the domain name's sponsoring registrar for resolution. - Complaints regarding performance of underlying WHOIS providers will be directed to ICANN compliance, who will address the matter with the appropriate registrar, according to the terms of the Registrar Accreditation Agreement. - All other available remedies (e.g., filing false WHOIS complaints) are available to all appropriate parties. - Complaints regarding unauthorized access to, or improper use of, data will be relayed to the accrediting agency for appropriate remedial action (see following sections on Penalties and Data Misuse Penalties).
+- Complaints regarding accuracy of data will be addressed directly to the domain name's sponsoring registrar for resolution. - Complaints regarding performance of underlying WHOIS providers will be directed to ICANN's Compliance Department, which will address the matter with the appropriate registrar or registry operator, according to the terms of the contract. - All other available remedies (e.g., filing data accuracy complaints) are available to all appropriate parties. - Complaints regarding unauthorized access to, or improper use of, data will be relayed to the accrediting agency for appropriate remedial action (see following sections on Penalties and Data Misuse Penalties).

-I. Penalties
+J. Penalties